Rosslyn, Virginia: Museums and other points of interest

 The Marine Corps War Memorial in Rosslyn is visited by over one million annually.
 Among these visitors are audiences for the Sunset Parades performed Tuesday evenings during the summer months by the United States Marine Drum and Bugle Corps with the Marine Corps Silent Drill Platoon.
 Crowds also gather at the Memorial on the 4th of July to watch the national fireworks display.

 The Netherlands Carillon in Rosslyn is a set of 50 bells housed in a 12-story tower between Arlington National Cemetery and the Marine Corps War Memorial.
 The carillon is a gift from the Netherlands to the US in recognition of support received during World War II.
 Originally installed with 49 bells, a 50th was added by the Netherlands in 1995 on the 50th anniversary of the liberation of the Netherlands.
 Each spring the grounds are planted with thousands of tulips imported from the Netherlands.
 During the summer months carilloneurs play concerts on the bells using a keyboard located in the tower.
 The tower is occasionally open to the public and offers views of the national monuments in Washington, DC, the Marine Corps War Memorial, and Arlington National Cemetery.

+The Artisphere, an arts center supported by Arlington County, occupied a distinctive domed building formerly part of the Newseum from 2011 to 2015.
+After closing, it was remodeled to become a coworking venue.